UP | HOME

 • This might lead to fewer media being published in natural languages.

 4. Linguistic minorities would be less economically disadvantaged, less educationally disadvantaged, and less isolated from the rest of the world.
+Hopefully it would also discourage discrimination against minorities.

 5. It would cause the world to have a much higher number of interracial marriages and mixed-race children, thus causing new races to appear while the populations of the original human races decline in population faster than without a worldlang.